PJ6451/spotify_project/readme.md

 - airflow, to run a docker container which would execute my ETL pipeline,
 - Tableau, to show off the results and do some analysis.

 I decided to let airflow run daily for 2 weeks.
+During the extract phase, I did some null-checking to make sure I was only pulling in actual values.
+Trying to accomodate for null values in the audio features meta data would be very difficult, and would probably rely on some form of cluster of individual artist' music.
+Considering the scope, I decided to focus on making sure the artist and spotify uri's were filled, so that I could at least get that data at a later date if possible.
+As far as any transformations, this was mainly make sure the data was in the right order for easy loading.

 # Results